jamesy36/asg3/README.md

 going to turn it now because I heard you just go over code, and I'm fairly sure our methods correct.

 UPDATE2: Never mind it all seems to compile and run.
-However I'm running on my home computer so I'm not sure if it will run entirely correct...
+However I'm running on my home computer so I'm not sure if it will run entirely correct on csil machines...